DrPaulBrewer/meteor-satchat/README.md

 ![screenshot of meteor-satchat PASSES tab](./screenshots/Passes-20240624.png)

-Meteor chat room app for ham radio satellite enthusiasts.
+Chat room app for ham radio satellite enthusiasts.

 May be online intermittently [here](http://159.65.111.7:3000)

+UPDATE 2024:  This is an old project from many years ago.
+I'm really not sure if the ham radio world really needed an internet chat room that tracks ham radio satellites (wouldn't you rather be talking on those than texting?).

 Beta version provides basic chat room and satellite location display.